Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Experiments

 \section{Experiments}

-This section presents the outcomes of our experiments, which were carried out to juxtapose the sequential planning approach with its simultaneous counterpart employed in many leading-edge global multi-agent planning and reinforcement learning algorithms, encompassing the utilization of the $o$SARSA \Cref{algo:oSARSA} as a standard algorithmic scheme.
+This section presents the results of our experiments, which were carried out to juxtapose the sequential planning approach with its simultaneous counterpart employed in many leading-edge global multi-agent planning and reinforcement learning algorithms, encompassing the utilization of $o$SARSA, \cf \Cref{algo:oSARSA}, as a standard algorithmic scheme.
 Our empirical analysis involves two variants of the $o$SARSA algorithm, namely $o$SARSA$^\mathtt{sim}$ and $o$SARSA$^\mathtt{seq}$, each employing a distinct reformulation of the original simultaneous-move Dec-POMDP $\mathtt{M}$ and point-based backup method. $o$SARSA$^\mathtt{sim}$ relies on $o$MDP $\mathtt{M}'$ \wrt $\mathtt{M}$ and utilizes mixed-integer linear programs (MILPs) for implicit enumeration of joint decision rules.
 We used ILOG CPLEX Optimization Studio to solve the MILPs. $o$SARSA$^\mathtt{seq}$, instead, relies on $so$MDP $M'$ \wrt $\mathtt{M}$ and utilizes point-based sequential backup operator introduced in Theorem \ref{thm:lower:bound}.
+We used the same heuristics (random, blind, and MDP policies) for $o$SARSA$^\mathtt{sim}$ and $o$SARSA$^\mathtt{seq}$.
 For reference, we also reported, when available, the performance of state-of-the-art $\epsilon$-optimal solver for two-agent simultaneous-move Dec-POMDP $\mathtt{M}$, \ie FB-HSVI.
-Unfortunately, most global methods are not geared to scale up with agents.
-To present a comprehensive view, we have also compared our results against local policy- and value-based reinforcement learning methods, \ie advantage actor-critic (A2C) \citep{Konda:NIPS00} and independent Q-learning (IQL) \citep{Tan:1997:MRL:284860.284934}.
+Unfortunately, most global methods are not geared to scale up with the number of agents.
+To present a comprehensive view, we have also compared our results against local policy- and value-based reinforcement learning methods, \ie advantage actor-critic (A2C) \citep{Konda:NIPS00} and independent $Q$-learning (IQL) \citep{Tan:1997:MRL:284860.284934}.
 All experiments were run on an Ubuntu machine with 16 GB of available RAM and an 1.8 GHz processor, using only one core and a time limit of $1$ hour.
+The source code is available at \url{https://git.lwp.rug.nl/ml-rug/osarsa-aaai-25}.